johanberntsson/ozmoo/documentation/vmem.md

 We need to be able to make a sensible decision about which cache block we're going to overwrite when we need to read a block of data in from disc because it's not in the cache.
 What we want to do is keep hold of cache blocks we've recently used, and instead discard a block we haven't used in a while, on the reasonable assumption that we're more likely to use a block in the near future if we've recently used it.

 To implement this, each vmap entry also contains a timestamp.
 There's a global "current time", called vmem_tick, and every time we access a cached block its timestamp is set to vmem_tick. vmem_tick is incremented whenever we need to read data from disc because it's not in the cache.
 Note that several entries in the vmap can therefore share the same timestamp - if we access cache blocks 4, 8 and 22 without needing to read anything from disc, all of those will have the same timestamp (the current value of vmem_tick).

+Also, there's a mechanism to keep vmem_ticks from getting too big for the space available.
+For a z3 game, we have 7 bits for storing tick values for each vmem block.
+We start with the value 0 and we can just increase it until we reach 127.
+When we hit 128, we change the tick counter to 64, and we reduce the tick value in all vmem blocks by 64.
+Since we're using unsigned numbers here, a block which had the tick value 27 now gets 0.
+A block which had tick value 100 now gets 36 etc. The next block we read from disk gets the tick value 64, the next after that gets 65 etc. Next time we reach 128, we just repeat the above procedure.

 With that infrastructure in place, when we need to overwrite a block in the cache with a new block from disc, we can pick a block with the oldest timestamp.
 (Not *the* block with the oldest timestamp, because as noted above several blocks can share the same timestamp.)
 There's one caveat, which is that if the Z-machine program counter is currently pointing into a cache block, it is exempt from being overwritten - it would obviously be a bad thing to overwrite the instructions currently being executed with some arbitrary data!
 I won't go into too much detail on this here, because it's probably best discussed in the context of the routines layered on top of read_byte_at_z_address.